Sri Vyasaraja pratishtha first Hanuman

 Srirangam to Mulbagal

 He started his journey from Srirangam to other places to spread the message of Sri Madhvacharya.
 He travelled to many places in south India, propagating the dvaita philosophy of Sri Madhvacharya.
 At that time Mulbagal was one of the learning centers for Dvaita philosophy.
-Therefore he established a learning center as mutt at this place.
+Therefore he established a learning center as a mutt at this place.
 It is here he taught Sri Vyasaraja as one of his disciples.

-Sri Sripadaraja then wrote 'Vāgvajra' [वाग्वज्र], his only work in Sanskrit.
+Sri Sripadaraja then wrote 'Vāgvajra' [वाग्वज्र] , his only work in Sanskrit.
 He continued writing in Kannada while he asked his disciple Sri Vyasaraja to write in Sanskrit.
-In his writings he emphasised more on Bhakti.
+In his writings, he emphasised more on Bhakti.
 He was known as Dasa Pantha Pravarthaka.

 Sri Vyasaraja at Sripadaraja Mulbagal Mutt

 Sripadaraja mutt at Bazar Street here is the place where Theertha had initially stayed and taught his disciples.
 He made prathistapana of Sri Lakshminarayana devaru at this place.
 It was here Sri Sripadaraja became the vidya guru of young Sri Vyasaraja.
-These two great saints of that time together were blessed by the celestial powers by showering flowers on them.
-The spot where it had happened has been commemorated by planting a tulsi plant at this premise.
+These two great saints of that time, together were blessed by the celestial powers by showering flowers on them.
+The spot where it happened has been commemorated by planting a tulsi plant at this premise.
 Sri Vyasaraja had spent twelve years studying under Sripadaraja.

 Sri Vyasaraja and Sri Gopalakrishnan